 Dog Day Care Policies

-- All dogs must be spayed or neutered once they are older than six months.
+All dogs must be spayed or neutered to attend daycare.

-- All dogs must be up to date on all core vaccinations, as well as Bordetella.
+All dogs must be up to date on all core vaccinations, as well as Bordetella every six months.

 Friendly Beasts Only

 It should go without saying that your dog needs to play nice with others to hang out here.
 We might need to meet them before they're allowed into school, and these meetings always take place off-premises.
 Once they're accepted though, you'll have peace of mind knowing that we don't conduct behavior assessments at daycare—in other words, we'll never use your pup as the guinea pig for a new student.